Why study Arabic, Islamic & Middle Eastern Studies?

-- An opportunity to study Moroccan and Egyptian dialects on the Year Abroad.
+- An opportunity to study Arabic dialects on the Year Abroad.

 - A strong track record in graduate employment.
 Recent statistics indicate that about 60-70% of our graduates find employment soon after completing their course.
 Our graduates have been employed in all kinds of professions, including journalism, teaching, law, management, translation, marketing, the security and NGO sectors, tourism, business and finance and public administration and policy.